ShawnKS/MTG-Net/README.md

 We provide scripts for collecting the transferring gain [here](./gain_collection).

+##### Env
+torch 1.7.1
+cuda 10.2
+numpy 1.21.6
+pandas 1.3.5

+For the backbone environment package used, please refer to the link mentioned above.
 ##### Baselines
 High Order Approximation(HOA) uses pairwise task transferring gains to predict tasks' transferring gains, Task Affinity Grouping (TAG) combines HOA with task affinity to accelerate the data collection process.